configo-io/Android-SDK/README.md

 <b>NOTE:</b> The listener set here will only be called once, when that specific call was made.<br>It will have no effect on the `listener` set using the `setListener:` method.
 </pre>

-<a name="dynamic-data-refresh"></a>
-## Dynamic Data Refresh
-The Configo data is updated and loaded every time the app opens, to avoid inconsistency at runtime.
-The data will be updated at runtime in the following scenarios:

-1. Calling `pullData(listener)` with a valid (non null) listener.
-2. Configuring the SDK with `setDynamicallyRefreshData` with `true`.
-3. Calling `forceRefreshData`.

 <a name="sdk-events"></a>
 ## SDK Events